Privacy Enhancing Technologies (PETs)

 Open Loop is launching a new policy prototyping program intended to guide and enable companies in Uruguay to leverage and apply privacy-enhancing technologies (PETs) to help deidentify data and mitigate privacy-related risks, including in AI systems and in the context of the metaverse.

 The program will follow the policy prototyping methodology developed by Open Loop.
-In particular, the Open Loop consortium will test a prototype legal framework and a technical playbook (which together form the “policy prototype”) for providing guidance to companies and policymakers in Uruguay on the potential role of PETs in mitigating privacy risks, including the risk of reidentification, while also incentivizing companies in the region and beyond to develop and adopt PETs.
+In particular, the Open Loop consortium will test an operational playbook for providing guidance to companies and policymakers in Uruguay on the potential role of PETs in mitigating privacy risks, including the risk of reidentification, while also incentivizing companies in the region and beyond to develop and adopt PETs.
 Through this methodological approach we will gather the experience of participants receiving, handling and implementing the policy prototype, while testing its clarity, effectiveness and actionability.

 The policy prototyping program consists of three modules: